ONLYOFFICE/office-js-api/Cell/ApiDocument/Methods/Push.md

 # Push

-Pushes a paragraph or a table to actually add it to the document.
+Pushes a paragraph or a table to actually add it to the document.<br>Inherited From: [ApiDocumentContent#Push](../../ApiDocumentContent/Methods/Push.md)

 ## Syntax

-expression.
+expression.Push(oElement);

 `expression` - A variable that represents a [ApiDocument](../ApiDocument.md) class.